How to Manage and Record Cash Receipts in Your Small Business

 4. Make cash deposits

 In some cases, you might receive a check or cash payment from a customer later on.
-In these cases, you will need to make a separate journal entry to record this information.
+In these cases, you will need to make a separate cash received journal entry to record this information.
 You must also track how these payments impact customer invoices and store credit.

 If you plan on depositing cash payments, make sure your deposit slip amount matches your cash receipts journal.
 Store deposit receipts along with your other business receipts in case of any discrepancies.